cloudkevin/CloudMigrator-ReportGenerator/README.md

 --path = string (If no value is entered you will be prompted later) The path to the directoy which contains your CloudMigrator reports

+--logging = debug/info/warning/error/critical (default=INFO)
+This will log to a file called PREFIX_cmrg.log in the current directory